antvis/G6/examples/net/circular/index.en.md

 order: 4
 ---

-Circular layout order the nodes according to the configuration, and then places the nodes on a circle.
+Circular layout orders the nodes according to the configuration, and then places the nodes on a circle.

 ## Usage